hyv3m1nd/classemulator/README.md

 ## Back Story
 A year ago, I joined a team that has been developing and using its own library for router testing for years.
 The library is extensive (8000+ lines per file), covers several scenarios, and bug-free.
-However, it is poorly documented and designed from an OOP perspective.
-Most function parameters are named "args", "script_args", "module_args", etc. Each parameter is a dictionary with no explanation; and many parameters are not meant to be changed by end users but are nonetheless repeatedly passed into functions.
+That is to say, the library is vetted through years of use to handle complex tasks well.
+It is also massive and tightly coupled with the data it manages.
+This makes it impractical to re-design the entire library.
-That is to say, the library is powerful but difficult and very distracting to use.
-The team wishes to continue using it.
+However, it is poorly designed and documented.
+Of note, functions repetitively call the same parameters that the end user does not edit.
+This makes it very distracting to use.
-I designed classemulator to help me focus on the function arguments that matter and stop passing the same redundant arguments into every function.
+I designed classemulator to hide redundant arguments that belong in OOP and help me focus on the function arguments that matter.